![[COAT-OF-ARMS]](chenwett.gif)

 Basic Information: Census Day: June 1, Population 23.2 million (including 3.2 million slaves).
 In 1850 the population center was 23 miles southwest of Parkersburg, present day WV.
 The basic information in each listing gives their name, age, sex, state of birth and occupation.

 Distribution of Chenoweth Family in 1850 The 8th Census, taken on the eve of the Civil War, followed the format developed for the 1850 Census.
 The population of the Untied States had grown by close to 33% to over 31 million people.
-Three new States had been admitted since the last Census: California, Minnesota and Oregon, bringing the total to 33.
+Two new States had been admitted since the last Census: Minnesota and Oregon, bringing the total to 33.
 New Mexico, Utah, Washington, Nebraska and Kansas had been formed into territories.
 The dispute over the question of slavery had engulfed politics and the question of whether slavery would be allowed in new states a bitter point of debate.
 A violent struggle had developed over the Kansas and Nebraska Territories.
 The nation was about to be plunged into a devastating blood bath.
 We estimate that there may have been 400 males named Chenoweth born before 1850 living in 1860.
 150 of these would serve in the conflict to come.

 Basic Information: Census Day: June 1, Population 31.4 million (including 3.9 million slaves).
 In 1860 the population center was 20 miles southeast of Chillicothe, OH some 55 miles further west than in 1850, an area that the Chenoweths had settled near in 1796.
 The basic information in each Census detail gives the name, age, sex, state of birth and occupation of each household member, the same format used in the 1850 Census.

 The 1860 Census page is a baseline of what is known and verifiable of the family history.
 Three views are available, one ordered by State & County, one ordered by descendant line and one ordered by alphabetic listing.
-The family is basically found in 24 States of the 33 in the Census, as well as the District of Columbia and Kansas, Nebraska and Washington Territories.
+The family is basically found in 23 States of the 33 in the Census, as well as the District of Columbia and Kansas, Nebraska and Washington Territories.
 For the most part the family lived in rural areas and the common occupation was farming.
 There were dozen or so families in the City of Baltimore, who had migrated into the growing urban area from the surrounding Baltimore Co., where the family had started in the 1730s.
 Just a handful lived in the newer western cities of Louisville, Cincinnati, Chicago and St. Louis.
 These urban dwellers represented less than 5% of the known family.
 The area of the future state of West Virginia has been broken out separately.
-4th generation households had shrunk from 96 to 63.
-The 15 seventh generation households found in the 1850 Census had swelled to 78 households, 67 of these being in the line of John.
+4th generation households had shrunk from 104 to 66.
+The 18 seventh generation households found in the 1850 Census had swelled to 112 households, 79 of these being in the line of John.
 The balance was almost equally dived between the 5th and 6th generation.
 In the ten years from the 1850, the Chenoweth family only migrated to one additional territorial area in any numbers: Kansas.
 The first family moved into the Nebraska territory.
-Small household counts were also recorded in Michigan, Minnesota, Mississippi, Louisiana, and Connecticut, the latter state representing a migration out of Massachusetts.
+Small household counts were also recorded in Michigan, Minnesota, Mississippi, and Connecticut, the latter state representing a migration out of Massachusetts.
 Most of the population increases occurred in in-filling existing states with family populations.
 The westward end of this increased density benefited Oregon, Texas and Missouri.
-On the Pacific coast the family population had increased from 7 to 103.
-A Solid base of the family, 76%, centered in just 6 continuous states, WV, OH, IN, KY, IL and MO.
-Based on our back to back details of both the 1850 and the 1860 Census, the family growth was nearly 46%, greater than that of the general population growth of the country as a whole.
-On reflection, there is a built in reason why a the general family’s growth would exceed the general population despite the infusion of immigration into the country.
-As family members marry they add in aggregate, dynamically to a family’s population.
-At present there are close to 6,787 family members found in the Census comprising 1,335 households.
-255 of them are Chenoweth named families and 1,180 are daughter lines.
-We estimate that there is another 650 family members that have not been found in the Census, a 10% figure that comparable to other time period studies.
-This puts the known family size at 7,400 people.
+On the Pacific coast the family population had increased from 20 to 120.
+A Solid base of the family, 75%, centered in just 6 continuous states, WV, OH, IN, KY, IL and MO.
+Based on our back to back details of both the 1850 and the 1860 Census, the family growth was over 49%, greater than that of the general population growth of the country as a whole.
+On reflection, there is a built in reason why a the general family�s growth would exceed the general population despite the infusion of immigration into the country.
+As family members marry they add in aggregate, dynamically to a family�s population.
+At present there are close to 7,612 family members found in the Census comprising 1,514 households.
+257 of them are Chenoweth named families and 1,257 are daughter lines.
+We estimate that there is another 760 family members that have not been found in the Census, a 10% figure that comparable to other time period studies.
+This puts the known family size at 8,200 people.
 This would not include those lines which we have not yet been able to develop.
-The most common household surnames by 1860 were Chenoweth 255, Ashbrook 31, Carter 20, Stalnaker 17, Wilson 15 and Smith, Miller, Heaton, and Hale at 12 each.
-In order these family lines are John: 587, Richard 55, Hannah 103, Arthur 129, William 160, Thomas 240 and Ruth 61.
-In location the family households are found as follows: Ohio 268, Indiana 242, Illinois 228, Virginia (incl.
-WV) 111, Kentucky 95, Pennsylvania 58, Missouri 86, Iowa 77, Maryland 39, Tennessee 18, Wisconsin 17, Georgia 16, Arkansas 11, Texas 28, Kansas 13, Oregon 12, California 6, Washington 2, Alabama, DC, Louisiana, Michigan, Minnesota, Nebraska, New York, South Carolina, with single individuals found in Connecticut and Mississippi.
+The most common household surnames by 1860 were Chenoweth 257, Ashbrook 29, Heaton 25, Carter 21, Stalnaker 17, Wilson 16, Smith 14, Miller 13, and Hale 12.
+In order these family lines are John: 619, Richard 56, Hannah 109, Arthur 139, William 229, Thomas 289 and Ruth 73.
+In location the family households are found as follows: Ohio 320, Indiana 289, Illinois 249, Virginia (incl.
+WV) 117, Kentucky 100, Pennsylvania 66, Missouri 92, Iowa 88, Maryland 40, Texas 30, Wisconsin 22, Georgia 19, Tennessee 18, Kansas 16, Oregon 16, Arkansas 11, California 6, Washington 2, Alabama, DC, Louisiana, Michigan, Minnesota, Nebraska, New York, South Carolina, with single individuals found in Connecticut and Mississippi.

 Also see 1860 Indiana Census Overview

-Distribution of Chenoweth Family in 1860 Through 1860 we are tracing 39 of the known 58 3rd generation children.
+Distribution of Chenoweth Family in 1870 Through 1870 we are tracing 39 of the known 58 3rd generation children.
 We know of only 4 marriages and none of the children of the 19 not extended to the 1860 Census.
 To Modern times, only one of these 39 traceable lines has died out.
 22 of these 39 lines were Chenoweth male lines.
 Today 17 of these carry the name forward.

 1800 Census: [the second Census]